gretaivan/DateWithAngular/README.md

 - _Client_ - seeting up the main component to fetch the user api
 - _API_ implement CORS

+#### API
+- added BaseController class to reuse ApiController decorators
+- extened the AppUser class to have PasswordHash and Salt
+- created new controller `AccountContoller.cs` with registration route, to work with query passing and password hashing and salting
+- creates data transfer object `RegisterDTO`  to hide or flatten objects

 ## Some theory